andela/rails-api-practice/README.md

     [2] pry(#<Api::V1::SuyasController>)>
     ```

-7. Finish the tests and code for the other controller actions and for the vendor_controller.rb.
+7. Finish the tests and code for the remaining suya controller actions and for the vendor_controller.rb.
 Good luck!
 Be sure to use assert_difference to test the create and destroy actions!

 8. For more info, perhaps follow this tutorial which also prefers the usage of render over the respond_to/respond_with pattern.